Nexis-Network/NEXIS/evm-utils/architecture.md

 And `ExecutorContext` - which provide `Backend` logic for `StackExecutor` (simply provide all data fields that stack executor need, like account state, account storage, caller address, last block hashes, timestamp, etc.).

 # Evm loader program.
-Evm loader program is solana native program with custom entrypoint that execute next instruction types:
+Evm loader program is nexisnative program with custom entrypoint that execute next instruction types:

 1) `EvmTransaction` - execute regular evm transaction, it is limited to be less than 900 bytes in bincode encoding, internally call `Executor::transaction_execute`.
-As extension to regular transaction flow, we implement precompile module, wich provide evm specific precompile, and swap from evm to solana world code.
+As extension to regular transaction flow, we implement precompile module, wich provide evm specific precompile, and swap from evm to nexisworld code.
-2) `SwapNativeToEther` - transfer solana lamports to evm world.
-Internally it just take lamports from user account, transfer it to EvmState account in solana world, and mint new tokens in evm world for specific account.
+2) `SwapNativeToEther` - transfer nexislamports to evm world.
+Internally it just take lamports from user account, transfer it to EvmState account in nexisworld, and mint new tokens in evm world for specific account.
 3) `FreeOwnership` - SwapNativeToEther is done in three instructions: 1) assign account to evm, 2) SwapNativeToEther 3) FreeOwnership.
 It just set account owner to system program, if it perviously was set ot evm account.
-4) `EvmBigTransaction` - Big transaction functionality is done like in solana bpf program deploy.
+4) `EvmBigTransaction` - Big transaction functionality is done like in nexisbpf program deploy.
 User create account that assign to evm program, write batches trough `EvmTransactionWrite` and after this call `EvmTransactionExecute` to ask evm_loader to load transaction from account and execute it using 1), or `EvmTransactionExecuteUnsigned` to execute it using 5)
-5) `EvmAuthorizedTransaction` - Execute evm transaction that is created by solana program.
+5) `EvmAuthorizedTransaction` - Execute evm transaction that is created by nexisprogram.
 In evm world we allocate addresses started with `0xacc0`, check method `evm_address_for_program` for more details how we allocate addresses.
-This transaction is signed in solana, so we check is_signed flag, and execute it trough `Executor::transaction_execute_unsigned`.
+This transaction is signed in nexis, so we check is_signed flag, and execute it trough `Executor::transaction_execute_unsigned`.

 Swap from evm implementation:
-Swap from evm world is done by implementing precompile that modify solana state, when any transaction make call to specific address `ETH_TO_XZO_ADDR` program interupted and `ETH_TO_XZO_CODE` is called.
+Swap from evm world is done by implementing precompile that modify nexisstate, when any transaction make call to specific address `ETH_TO_NZT_ADDR` program interupted and `ETH_TO_NZT_CODE` is called.
 When it is called, it expect `recipient` address as argument, also this precompile is done as payable, so it is also expect internal `value` argument, before call this value is substracted from caller account.
-And `ETH_TO_XZO_CODE` is transfer it from EvmState account to account that it tries to find by `recipient` address.
+And `ETH_TO_NZT_CODE` is transfer it from EvmState account to account that it tries to find by `recipient` address.

 Problems that we discover before:
-- Both our swaps works invalid with revert. `SwapNativeToEther` with revert in solana can keep money on evm, and reverts in evm didn't trigger revert in solana.
-To fix this, now revert in evm trigger revert in solana, and on any revert, state changes are ignored for whole transaction execution.
+- Both our swaps works invalid with revert. `SwapNativeToEther` with revert in nexiscan keep money on evm, and reverts in evm didn't trigger revert in nexis.
+To fix this, now revert in evm trigger revert in nexis, and on any revert, state changes are ignored for whole transaction execution.